nicolasbrailo/pipresencemon/README.md

 * To build, `make pipresencemon`
 * To regen Wayland protocols, `rm wl_protos` and then `make clean pipresencemon`.
 It will flawlessly, at least 50% of the time.

+# TODO
+* Figure out why managing a single display in a multiple display setup breaks
+* Capture user interaction for interactive mode
+* Hook to dbus to capture wakelock and bcast ambient mode